ps2homebrew/hdl-dump/README.md

 Networking server
 -----------------

-A new, purely UDP networking server is available, based on recently released on psx-scene forums smap driver -- http://ichiba.geocities.jp/ysai187/PS2/smap.htm
+Purely UDP networking server is available, based on recently released on psx-scene forums smap driver -- http://ichiba.geocities.jp/ysai187/PS2/smap.htm
 It is called hdl_svr_093.elf and is a part of hdl_dump sources.